-In this area of study students attend, analyse and evaluate an interpretation of a script in a production from the prescribed VCE Theatre Studies Unit 3 Playlist.
+In this area of study students attend, analyse and evaluate an interpretation of a script in a production from the prescribed VCE Theatre Studies Playlist.
 Students analyse and evaluate the relationship between the written script and its interpretation on stage.

-Outcome 3: On completion of this unit, the student should be able to analyse and evaluate the creative and imaginative interpretation of a written script in production to an audience.
+Outcome 3: On completion of this unit, the student should be able to analyse and evaluate the interpretation of a written script in production to an audience.